Walid Regragui

-Walid Regragui (also spelled Hoalid or Oualid; وليد الركراكي; born 23 September 1975) is a professional football manager and former player who is the head coach of the Morocco national team.
+Walid Regragui (also spelled Hoalid or Oualid; ⵡⴰⵍⵉⴷ ⵔⴻⴳⵔⴰⴳⵉ, وليد الركراكي; born 23 September 1975) is a French-Moroccan professional football manager and former player who played at right-back.
+He was most recently the head coach of the Morocco national team.

-As a player, he played as a right-back for the Morocco national team.
-As a coach, he made history at the international level when he led Morocco to the semi-finals of the 2022 FIFA World Cup, becoming the first national team from Africa and the Arab world to reach this stage.
-He then qualified Morocco for the 2026 FIFA World Cup.
+Born in France, he represented the Morocco national team as a player.
+He spent most of his club career in France, with spells in Spain and Morocco.
+As a coach, he led FUS Rabat and Wydad AC, winning the African Champions League in 2022 and the Moroccan league twice.
+He also managed Al Duhail in Qatar, winning the league.
+With Morocco, he led them to the semi-finals of the 2022 FIFA World Cup, making history as the first team from Africa and the Arab world to reach this stage.
+He then led Morocco as they qualified for the 2026 FIFA World Cup and won the 2025 Africa Cup of Nations on home soil before resigning.

 Playing career

 Born in Corbeil-Essonnes, Essonne, France, Regragui was a full international for Morocco.
 Clubs he played for include Toulouse, AC Ajaccio, Grenoble and Racing Santander.
 In the summer of 2009, he moved from Grenoble to Moroccan club Moghreb Tétouan.

+Regragui played in the Moroccan squad that reached the final of the 2004 AFCON, losing 1–2 to Tunisia.

 Managerial career

 Morocco

 After retiring as a player, Regragui started his football coaching career as the assistant coach of Morocco's national team in September 2012.